xjp99v5/VINS-Fisheye/README.md

 # VINS-Fisheye-PX4

 This project is a continous updated Fisheye version of [VINS-Fisheye].
-I gives a more comprehensive verison to build VINS-Fisheye in Jetson Xavier NX and get IMU data from  PX4 via MAVROS.
+It gives a more comprehensive verison to build VINS-Fisheye in Jetson Xavier NX and get IMU data from  PX4 via MAVROS.

 *Update 2021.04.13*

 [Install OpenCV 3.4.1 CUDA  in Jetson Xavier NX](https://www.jetsonhacks.com/2018/11/08/build-opencv-3-4-on-nvidia-jetson-agx-xavier-developer-kit/)

 *Update 2021.04.13*

 In line 45 changed to

-        """
+        ```
         find_package(OpenCV 3.4 REQUIRED
-        NO_MODULE #Should be optional, tells CMake to use config mode PATHS /usr/local # Tells CMake to look here NO_DEFAULT_PATH #and don't look anywhere else
+        NO_MODULE #Should be optional, tells CMake to use config mode
+        PATHS /usr/local # Tells CMake to look here
+        NO_DEFAULT_PATH #and don't look anywhere else
         )
-        """
+       ```

 -------------------------------------------------